oli-ctrl/bsqmg-yoinked/gs/creating_a_project.md

 #### `src/main.cpp`

 `main.cpp` contains the `setup()` and `load()` methods.
-These methods can exist anywhere as long as they are accessible by the mod-loader.
+These methods can exist anywhere as long as they are accessible by the modloader.
 Take a look inside of `main.cpp` for more information.
 Laurie has thankfully commented most of the code, which will greatly help you.

 #### `shared`